Planting Requirements for New Buildings

 During a Planting Season

-If you are seeking a Certificate of Occupancy from DOB during a planting season, you must file a Forestry Application to perform tree planting yourself or by private contractor.
+If you are seeking a Certificate of Occupancy from DOB during a planting season, you must request a Tree Work Permit to perform tree planting yourself or by private contractor.

 Parks will provide applicants with a permit within three weeks (15 business days) from the date their complete application is fully accepted.

 If a sealed site plan is on file with Parks, the permit will be issued within a week.
 Parks cannot guarantee that permits applied for after May 1 or December 1, but prior to the end of that month’s respective planting season, will be processed in time to plant within that planting season.